 When discussing Net Zero programs a question that people in the energy and process industries frequently ask is, “How will it affect my career?
 What do I need to do to stay employed?”
-Professionals in those industries are rightly concerned that their skills will be less needed in a rapidly changing world, particularly in a world where oil companies have stated that they intend to leave the oil business.
-And who can blame them for their concern?
-Change is coming, and change is threatening.
+Professionals in those industries are rightly concerned that their skills and experience will be uncalled for in a rapidly changing world, particularly in a world where oil companies have stated that they intend to leave the oil business.

 The post A Kodak Moment for the Oil Companies explores some of the challenges that the oil companies face as they enter a Net Zero world.
-Many of the comments made in that post apply equally to the people who work for those companies.
+Many of the challenges that these companies face apply equally to the people who work for them.
 In neither case are there any easy answers.
-Some will make it through the transition successfully, others will not.

 In this post, we offer some initial thoughts on the topic of the ‘Net Zero Professional’.
-(Given the importance of the theme we intend to offer additional thoughts in subsequent posts.)
-It must be stressed that these thoughts are just that — they are not answers, no one knows what the Net Zero world is going to look like, or how people will fit into it.
+It must be stressed that none of us knows what the future holds, particularly when the physical environment is changing so rapidly and so drastically.
 We are proposing to make radical changes to the world’s economies and our basic industrial infrastructure within just three decades — the speed and scale of change is totally unprecedented.
-Therefore, how this will affect the lives of professionals in the industries is anyone’s guess.
+No one knows how these changes will affect the lives of professionals in the process industries.
 At best we can see just an outline.

 The Net Zero Background

 The oil and energy industries have always been subject to ups and downs.
 But what is going on now feels to be fundamentally different.
-In the Kodak Moment post we note that executives at major oil companies are proposing to move their companies out of the oil business.
-It is easy to be skeptical about how deep this commitment will be — after all, those executives have to show a profit to their shareholders.
-But “nature bats last”; we cannot negotiate with the climate — either we make the changes called for in Net Zero programs or we face much more severe change whether we like it or not.
+In the Kodak Moment post just referred to we note that executives at major oil companies are proposing to move their companies out of the oil business.
+It is easy to be skeptical about how deep this commitment will be — after all, those executives have to show a profit to their shareholders on a quarterly basis.
+We similar, radical changes in other industries.
+For example, many car makers are rolling the dice by committing their companies to electric vehicles and the phasing out conventional gasoline and diesel vehicles.
+Executives in these companies are often criticized for having short-term thinking.
+But, they seem to realize that we cannot negotiate with the climate — change is coming, like it or not.

 In the meantime employees and contract workers in the industry are not doing well.
 For example, a recent article in Forbes magazine contained the following quotations,